steve1998/to-do-list-ts/README.md

 The web app is deployed using Heroku at https://to-do-list-pwa.herokuapp.com.

-Backend and database is handled by Firebase and uses Cloud Firstore as the database.
+Backend and database is handled by Firebase and uses Cloud Firestore as the database.